csknk/bedrock-spin/readme.md

-Spin up a Bedrock Project with database
+Spin up a Bedrock Project
 =======================================
 This script: